Garulf/HA-Commander/README.md

 #### You _MUST_ enter the IP/Password of your Home Assistant server!
 Failure to do so will cause the plugin to not work at all.

+A cfg file or action word will replace this step soon™

 You can do this by opening up main.py in:

 ```C:\Users\<User>\AppData\Roaming\Wox\Plugins\HA-Commander\```